zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 ### Pipeline Build Requirement

-In order to use pipeline build, your ISPW, CMSC and CES have to be configured properly in order to receive webhook notification.
+In order to use pipeline build, your Code Pipeline, CMSC and CES have to be configured properly in order to receive webhook notification.
 See explanation in the following figure.